gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-match-description-options-11-maindescription"></a>
 ##### <code>mainDescription</code>

-If you wish to override the main function description without changing the default `match-description`, you may use `mainDescription`:
+If you wish to override the main block description without changing the default `match-description` (which can cascade to the `tags` with `true`), you may use `mainDescription`:

 ```js
 {